Chronic inflammatory diseases are increasing v.a...is steadily gaining in importance in the Western world:

 The anti-inflammatory effect of many naturopathic preparations can be explained by the suppression of Toll-like receptors (TLRs) on macrophages:

-• Cinnamon (e.g. contained in the liver and detoxification complex CLEAN): “Cinnamaldehyde suppresses toll-like receptor 4 activation mediated by through the inhibition of receptor oligomerization” (Biochem Pharmacol.
+- Cinnamon (e.g., contained in the liver and detoxification complex CLEAN): “Cinnamaldehyde suppresses toll-like receptor 4 activation mediated by the inhibition of receptor oligomerization” (Biochem Pharmacol.
 2008; 75:494-502)

-What potent adaptogens are there in Ayurveda and Traditional Chinese Medicine?
+What potent adaptogens exist in Ayurveda and Traditional Chinese Medicine?

 2. Reduce Advanced Glycation Endproducts (AGEs): Nutrition and Antioxidants